 - Several picnic tables are located around the oven.

-- Running water (June to October).
+- Running water (June to September only).

 - The oven and the wood to heat it.

-- Trained volunteers to keep the oven fire lit
+- Trained volunteers to keep the oven fire lit.

 Everything else must be brought by the visitor.